ethereum-optimism/optimism-tutorial/hardhat/README.md

 #### Change the Solidity Version if Needed

-To run on Optimstic Ethereum a contract needs to be compiled with a variant Solidity compiler.
-Sometimes the latest version of Solidity supported by Optimstic Ethereum is not the same as the version used by the sample app in HardHat.
+To run on Optimistic Ethereum a contract needs to be compiled with a variant Solidity compiler.
+Sometimes the latest version of Solidity supported by Optimistic Ethereum is not the same as the version used by the sample app in HardHat.
 When that is the case, the `npx hardhat --network optimistic test` command fails with an error message similar to: